LuxMiranda/luxmiranda.github.io/c_recipes.md

 ### Secret Shea Chocolate Chip Cookies

-Equal parts witchcraft, scientific research, and trial and error have gone into perfecting my cookie recipe.
-Only the brave will dare to attempt summoning these perfectly soft, chewy, plant-based cookies; Few are they who shall know their supernaturally anti-hypercholesterolemic yet unsacrificing deliciousness.
+Equal parts witchcraft, scientific research, and trial and error have gone into perfecting this recipe.
+Only the brave will dare to attempt summoning these perfectly soft, chewy, plant-based cookies; Few are they who shall know their supernatural, cholesterol-reducing yet unsacrificing deliciousness.

 **Makes**: A little more than 12 cookies

 **Ingredients**:

-* 56 g unrefined shea butter
+* 56 g **unrefined shea butter**.
+Be careful sourcing your shea butter; only unrefined (grade A) is edible.
+I recommend [FairTale Ghana](https://fairtaleghana.org).
-* 85 g (0.5 cup) brown sugar
+* 85 g (0.5 cup) brown sugar or maple syrup
-* 43 g (0.25 cup) cane sugar
+* 43 g (0.25 cup) cane sugar or agave syrup
-* 15 mL (1 Tbsp) flax seed meal / ground flax seed
+* 15 mL (1 Tbsp) ground flax or chia seed
 * 30 mL (2 Tbsp) water
 * 10 mL (2 tsp) vanilla extract
 * 180 g (1.5 cups) whole-wheat flour
 * 2.5 mL (0.5 tsp) baking soda
 * 2 mL (0.25 tsp) salt
 * 175 g (1 cup) vegan chocolate chunks